 **For more information about teething toys and how to deal with the painful teething phase, check out my other post.

 Toys for age 7-9 months

 After 6 months have passed your baby is probably ready to sit unsupported.
 If she’s still not doing it independently, you can encourage her to strengthen her abs and spine muscles by showing her how to reach the toys that are lying in front of her.

 Once your baby is confident enough, she’ll be using her free hands to play with different kind of toys and entertain herself for a short time (hopefully for a long time but who are we kidding).

 My picks for these months are:

 • Books.
+Not exactly a toy category but they’re still a source of fun!
 Board books and cloth books are safe for little curious hands and they would be really hard to damage.
 Your baby will love this interactive one as it’s super soft with different textures to explore and it makes noises too!
 Contrast, black-and- white books are also great as they support eye-development.

 • Balls with holes.
 Or any other easy to hold ball so your baby can keep developing his grasping skills.